eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <cycle-continue id="2013" oldtype="global mark phase" newtype="global garbage collect" contextid="2003" timestamp="2021-03-05T12:16:43.110" />

 A global cycle increment is recorded by `<gc-start>` and has the same `contextid` as the global mark cycle's elements.
-The global cycle operations are run during a STW pause and as a modification to the global mark cycle rather than a completely new cycle.
+The global cycle operations are run during an STW pause and as a modification to the global mark cycle rather than a new cycle.
 The memory snapshot within the `<gc-start>` element is taken before the global increment's operations run and can be compared with a similar snapshot that is taken afterward to understand the effect on the heap.

 ```xml
 <gc-start id="2014" type="global garbage collect" contextid="2003" timestamp="2021-03-05T12:16:43.110">